miguelbalboa/rfid/README.rst

   #.
 Check your connection, see `Pin Layout`_ .
   #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
 SPI only works with 3.3V, most breakouts seem 5V tollerant, but try a level shifter.
   #.
-SPI do not like long connections.
+SPI does not like long connections.
 Try shorter connections.
   #.
-SPI do not like prototyping boards.
-Maybe try a soldered connections.
+SPI does not like prototyping boards.
+Try soldered connections.
   #.
 According to reports #101, #126 and #131, there may be a problem with the soldering on the MFRC522 breakout.
 You could fix this on your own.

 * **Sometimes I get timeouts** or **sometimes tag/card does not work.**

   #.
-Try other side of the antenna.
+Try the other side of the antenna.
   #.
-Try to decrease distance between MFRC522.
+Try to decrease the distance between the MFRC522 and your tag.
   #.
-Increase antenna gain per firmware: ``mfrc522.PCD_SetAntennaGain(mfrc522.RxGain_max);``
+Increase the antenna gain per firmware: ``mfrc522.PCD_SetAntennaGain(mfrc522.RxGain_max);``
   #.
 Use better power supply.
   #.
 Hardware may be corrupted, most products are from china and sometimes the quality is really poor.
 Contact your seller.